SarasArya/vokal-exercise/README.md

 To run
 1. Run your mongod server by typing `mongod --dbpath ~/db `.
 2. Take two terminals.
 In one cd into the main folder.
 In one cd into the frontend folder.
+3. In the first terminal run npm install.
+In the second terminal do bower install to install all the dependencies.
 3. Run the nodemon app.js /node app.js.
 4. In second run live-server.
 5. Create your own account.
 And Start using the system